tikalk/resource-manager/README.md

 <!-- USAGE EXAMPLES -->
-##  Scenario
+##  Simple
 Let's say you want to give a specific deployments only 8 hours to live.
 You can create this kind of policy by applying a *ResourceManager* object.

-1. Delete every deployment in default namespace that has the 'app=nginx' label, after 8 hours from its creation time
+Delete every deployment in default namespace that has the 'app=nginx' label, after 8 hours from its creation time
 ```yaml
 apiVersion: resource-management.tikalk.com/v1alpha1
 kind: ResourceManager